 Have a break!
 Regular breaks will help with productivity, increase your focus and gives you time to reflect and revaluate your goals and task progression at hand.

-Distractions are everywhere, whether that be distractions by making jokes with your colleagues in office, or by kids or pets running around when remote working from home.
-One way we can prevent ourselves from personal distractions, is to put the phone away!
+Distractions are everywhere, whether that be distractions by making jokes with your colleagues in the office, or kids/pets running around when remote working from home.
+One way we can prevent ourselves from personal distractions is to put the phone away!
 We can get carried away and hooked into social media, browsing the internet, or shopping online.
 Unless you’re visiting the Civil Service College social page for more information @CSCollegeOrg - then that's okay.